Best supermarket cashback apps

 According to our National Student Money Survey, the average student spends over £90 a month on groceries.
 And, unlike other costs, it's not something you can afford to scrimp too much on – everyone's got to eat!

-If you follow our tips it’s possible to claim back hundreds of pounds per year - and bag a whole load of freebies in the process.
+If you follow our tips it’s possible to claim back hundreds of pounds every year and bag a whole load of freebies in the process.

 How do supermarket cashback apps work?

 If you’re familiar with online cashback you'll know roughly how the process works.
-To claim cash back online, you head to a cashback website and use their link to buy a product.
-The cashback site tracks the sale and then reimburses you a percentage of that sale back to your bank account.
+You head to a cashback website, use their link to buy a product and they'll track the purchase, later reimbursing you a percentage of the sale to your account.
 Simple, right?

-Using supermarket cashback apps works in pretty much the same way, but with one major perk - in some cases you can be reimbursed 100% of the cost of your purchase, so you essentially get something for free.
+Supermarket cashback apps work in a similar way, but with one major perk – in some cases, you can be reimbursed 100% of the cost of your purchase, so you essentially get something for free.

-- Head to the nearest participating store and purchase the items (keep the receipt)
+- Head to the nearest participating store and purchase the items (making sure to keep the receipt)

-- Scan the receipt and the items using the cashback app
+- Scan the receipt and, if necessary, the barcodes using the cashback app

 - Wait for your cashback to track (this can take up to a week)